Essential Elements of Poetry

 Elements of essays include:

-3. Organization — Essays cannot ramble.
+2. Organization — Essays cannot ramble.
 They must be well organized and easy to follow.
 Most essays include an introduction, supporting (“body”) paragraphs, and a conclusion.
-To further our example from above, you may write an essay in which you’re trying to persuade readers that instant replay is ruining sports.
-Your introduction presents your argument and your thesis, each body paragraph presents one supporting aspect of your argument, and your conclusion wraps it all up.
+Your introduction presents your argument and your thesis (sets the scene), each body paragraph presents one supporting aspect of your argument (tells the story), and your conclusion wraps it all up (resolves the conflict).

-4. Definite Purpose — Essays don’t have to be serious, nor do they have to be about dry topics.
-But they do have to have a definite purpose, which may be to inform, to persuade, to describe (e.g., a person or place), to relate (e.g., an event), or to compare and contrast two or more things or ideas.
+4. Definite Purpose — Regardless of the topic, your essay should have a definite purpose, which may be to inform, to persuade, to describe (e.g., a person or place), to relate (e.g., an event), or to compare and contrast two or more things or ideas.
 As strange as it may seem, this applies to narrative essays as well.
 It’s not enough to have a well-define topic; you need a reason for sharing it.

 Read more about how to write essays: